ts-starter/projects/vue-express/README.md

-# Vuexpresso
+# Vuexpress

-Vuexpresso is a skeleton app that uses the new techs like `vue`, `vuex`, `graphql`, `webpack`, `apollo`, between others (See complete list below).
+Vuexpress is a skeleton app that uses the new techs like `vue`, `vuex`, `graphql`, `webpack`, `apollo`, between others (See complete list below).

 Mainly inspired by